What is the cost of backpacking India so you can plan your India backpacking budget??

-My Costs- Daily costs for activities changed a lot for me in Northern India.
+Daily costs for activities changed a lot for me in North India.
 Somedays they were quite high, for example on my first day in a city where I’ve wanted to see all of the must-see places I’ve paid for a tuk-tuk driver (around £6.00-10.00), entrance fee’s into a fort or palace plus into a museum or temple or something (anywhere from £4.00-£8.00 each).
-I have easily spend £20.00-£25.00 just on activities per day in India.
+I have easily spent £20.00-£25.00 just on activities per day in India.

 Other days though I haven’t spent any money or just a small amount like £2.00 on activities as I’ve walked around the city or town and not paid to get into places.

-Your Costs- If you decide to visit every tourist place in the cities in Northern India I can assure you that you will end up spending more money than you thought.
-A lot of places are worth visiting for sure but my biggest tip to budget your money in India but also not to burn out and get ‘over’ India is not to do everything.
+If you decide to visit every tourist place in the cities in Northern India I can assure you that you will end up spending more money than you thought.
+A lot of places are worth visiting for sure but my biggest tip to budget your money in India and to keep in mind for the cost of backpacking India, but also not to burn out and get ‘over’ India is not to do everything!